opencoweb/coweb/docs/tutorial/shopping.rst

 .. note::

    For a Java project, all web files live under the :file:`mycolist/src/main/webapp` folder created by the archetype.
-For a Python project, all web files live in the root of the :file:`mycolist/www` folder created by the deploy script.

 Seed the :file:`index.html` with the following markup.
 If you initialized the project using the Maven archetype, replace the default content.